neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 ### Testing a Docker Image

-At this point you should have hello-gbdx-docker-image which includes *hello_gbdx.py*.
+At this point you should have hello-gbdx-docker-image which includes hello_gbdx.py.
 In this section, we will run this image with actual input data.
-Successfully doing this locally ensures that hello-gbdx will run on GBDX. [hello-gbdx/sample-input in this repo](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/sample-input) contains the two inputs required by hello-gbdx: (a) the directory [data_in](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/sample-input/data_in), the contents of which will be written to *out.txt* (in this example, this is simply the file *data_file.txt*) (b) the file [*ports.json*](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/sample-input/ports.json) which contains the message to be written to *out.txt*.
-Keep in mind that *ports.json* is automatically created by GBDX based on the task definition and the values of the string input ports provided by the user when the task is executed.
+Successfully doing this locally ensures that hello-gbdx will run on GBDX. [hello-gbdx/sample-input in this repo](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/sample-input) contains the two inputs required by hello-gbdx: (a) the directory [data_in](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/sample-input/data_in), the contents of which will be written to out.txt (in this example, this is simply the file *data_file.txt*) (b) the file [ports.json](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/sample-input/ports.json) which contains the message to be written to out.txt.
+Keep in mind that ports.json is automatically created by GBDX based on the task definition and the values of the string input ports provided by the user when the task is executed.

 Run hello-gbdx-docker-image and mount inputs to the container under mnt/work/input; this is where GBDX will place the inputs when the task is executed.